Effective Date: April 17, 2023

 Sharing Between Users.
 Our Services are designed to connect users and to facilitate interaction between them.
 We also will disclose your personal information to any agents or third parties to whom you authorize us to disclose it, including the operators, managers, agents, or other parties associated with an Event or when you agree to a Booking.
 This sharing is necessary to ensure the performance of the contract between you and Peerspace, and/or you and a third party.

-Our Service Providers : We may share your information to our trusted third-party service providers, including but not limited to our cloud service providers, web development, analytics, and security providers, communications providers, and internal and external advisors or auditors, payment processors, dispute resolution providers, advertising providers, governmental entities, social networks, background verification providers and other users.
+Our Service Providers : We may share your information to our trusted third-party service providers, including but not limited to our cloud service providers, web development, analytics, and security providers, communications providers, and internal and external advisors or auditors, payment processors, insurance providers and third-party administrators, dispute resolution providers, advertising providers, governmental entities, social networks, background verification providers and other users.
 When appropriate or required by applicable law, we will put in place appropriate contracts containing standard data protection clauses to protect that information and the rights of individuals.

 Other Disclosures.
 In addition to the foregoing, we may disclose personal information in the following circumstances: